barbarer/py4e-int/_sources/dictionaries/dictionariesandfiles.rst

 iterating "more quickly" and the outer loop as iterating more slowly.

-The combination of the two nested loops ensures that we will count every word on every line of the input file.
+The combination of the two loops ensures that we will count every word on every line of the input file.

-.. fillintheblank:: question9_3_1
+.. fillintheblank:: dandf_fitb_1
    :practice: T

    A(n) _________ is a pattern consisting of two for loops, where one of the loops is the outer loop and the other is the inner loop.